 Described precisely in the original Greek, living believers will be "caught up/raptured/rapiemur/harpazo" in the air, translated into the clouds, in a moment in time to join the Lord.
 It's a sudden, rapid change.
 Other Latin words had similar meanings.
 For example, the English word "rapid" comes from the Latin "rapidus," meaning "hasty, snatching," which is from the Latin "rapere," meaning "hurry away, carry off, seize, plunder," where, again we get the source of the English term "rapture."

 The word "rapture" is unquestionably a Biblical term.
 For those who say the term "rapture" is not in the Bible, they are saying the term is foreign to the Bible itself, which it is not.
 That also leads to the wrong conclusion that the doctrine itself is not Biblical since the suggestion is that the term is entirely foreign to the Word of God.
 The truth is that the term is there, in plain Greek, Latin and English!

 Almost all words in our English Bible are translations of Greek or Hebrew expressions, and are not always in the form we know them.
 For example, "Jesus" is a good translation of His name "Yeshua" ("Joshua," "The Lord Saves" in Hebrew).
 In the same way, the English word "rapture" which means "caught up" is an excellent translation for the Greek "harpazo."
 Because God's Word was originally written in Hebrew and Greek, one could say that all English words are not in the Bible.

-Article by Tim Osterholm.
+Osterholm.
 Have a comment?
-We get
+We get a lot on

 to send me an email.